 Previously occupied by many Muslim families, the Fort is now being taken over by wealthy ex-patriate investors.
 Old derelict buildings are being bought for small sums of money and renovated to exquisite interior design standards.
 Many of these private villas and some larger commercial boutique Hotels like the Galle Face Hotel are opening in 2004 and we will keep you informed.
 The New Oriental Hotel- neither new (1864) nor Oriental is undergoing refurbishment by the Amman group and should be interesting when completed.
-A more traditionally run yet well maintained guesthouse on the ramparts and overlooking the sea is Ocean View.

-Galle is the center for craftspeople and particularly famous for its lace.
+Galle is the centre for craftspeople and particularly famous for its lace.
 Hawkers are a nuisance here so don’t be taken in by any plausible or heart wrenching stories told.
 Jewellery, ceramics, Dutch period furniture and religious statues and brass work can be purchased.
 Sri Lanka is also the home to many superb artists, and Galle’s private galleries display some of the best.

 Surrounding the harbour, Galle town climbs high with winding residential streets.
 Lawyers, businessmen and diplomats can be found in abundance, making this City, albeit rather ugly and dirty, a focal point of the up-and-coming socialites.
 Along the ramparts and in the parks you will see "coy courting couples" take hiding.